alexnixon/alexnixon.github.io/_posts/2019-12-10-introduction.md

 - In what ways might the alternative(s) fare better than this?

 **The end**
-- Relating back to the underlying business needs and the key points we've identified so far, why is k8s and our vision of how to get there the best?
+- Relating back to the underlying business needs and all key points we've identified so far, why is this the best option?

-In this case, the technical content of the narrative will overlap substantially with a technical design document.
+In this case, the technical content of the narrative would overlap substantially with a technical design document.
 But whereas a physical TDD itself is a meaningful output, the purpose of the narrative construction is the story left in the mind of the author.

 Whereas a TDD is specialised to matters of technical design.
-A narrative may provide clarity on any subject, from smaller issues of the choice of bug tracker up to the core vision, mission, and purpose of the company as a whole.
+A narrative may provide clarity on any subject, from the choice of bug tracker up to the core vision, mission, and purpose of the company as a whole.

 For pure architectural questions a formal TDD may be produced as a complement but it is no substitute for a story.